 How to Tube Feed Sick Ducks

 I do not guarantee the same results by following my tutorial, as what I had with my sweet Daisy since I cannot diagnose your duck’s illness, nor can I perform the treatment for you to ensure all the steps were followed exactly.
-You will have to proceed at your own risk as I cannot not accept responsibility for anything that might or could go wrong.
+You will have to proceed at your own risk as I cannot not accept responsibility for anything that might wrong.

 That being said, I am glad I did what I could to save her sweet life.
 She is very much alive and well because I tube fed her nourishment and kept her well hydrated while she was recovering from a very serious illness.
 I hope this helps someone else in the same situation.